Will it be a Covid safe race?

 No. The event is an open road race, and you will need to listen to marshals’ instructions.
 Our insurance prohibits the use of in ear headphones, and you risk disqualification.
 Bone conducting headphones are also not allowed.

 What type of shoes should I wear?

 The route is largely on paths and gravel, although there are some short sections on grass which can get muddy in wet weather.
 Road shoes will be fine.

 Will I get the right size t-shirt?

 We will try our very best, but t-shirts are ordered some time in advance of the event.

 Can I swap between distances?

-Yes, although we can only accommodate this up to one week before the event, or when the races sell out
+Yes, although we can only accommodate this up to one week before the event.

 How much of the profits go to charity?